Nevada Water Quality at a Glance

 Nevada’s public water systems generally provide safe drinking water that meets federal standards, with relatively low PFAS contamination compared to other states.

 The Nevada Division of Environmental Protection monitors approximately 600 public water systems, with only 22 currently non-compliant with health-based primary drinking water standards.
-Recent USGS testing found no PFAS detection in Nevada drinking water samples, though comprehensive monitoring continues through 2026.
+Recent USGS testing found no PFAS detection in most Nevada drinking water samples, though two systems were flagged for elevated levels in 2025.
 Nevada’s water quality benefits from newer infrastructure compared to many states and proactive monitoring programs.
-Residents should review their utility’s annual water quality report and stay informed about local conditions, especially regarding drought impacts and conservation requirements.
+However, private well users face higher risks, with 22% of Northern Nevada wells exceeding EPA arsenic limits.
+Residents should review their utility’s annual water quality report and stay informed about local conditions.

 How does the Colorado River drought affect Nevada’s water?